HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     !!! example

         ```
-        dxclient manage-dam-staging find-staging-mismatch -dxProtocol https -hostname native-kube-dam-staging.team-q-dev.com -dxPort 443 -dxUsername xxxx -dxPassword xxxx -damAPIPort 443 -ringAPIPort 443 -damAPIVersion v1 -ringAPIVersion v1
+        dxclient manage-dam-staging find-staging-mismatch -dxProtocol https -hostname dam-staging-publisher.domain.com -dxPort 443 -dxUsername xxxx -dxPassword xxxx -damAPIPort 443 -ringAPIPort 443 -damAPIVersion v1 -ringAPIVersion v1
         ```

+### Configurations

+- [Find staging mismatch](#find-staging-mismatch) compares tables between both publisher and subscriber.
+The `maxRecordsToCompare` value under `configuration.digitalAssetManagement` in Helm charts is the number of records picked up to compare at a single iteration.
+This can be tuned for better performance.
-### Notes
+### Limitations

-As a pre-requisite,

-- There should be already a publisher and a subscriber setup in place.
-- The dx client host should be publisher
-- The single point of truth will be always a publisher
+- The single point of truth will be always a publisher.
+Hence report will read from the publisher point of view.
+- Finding mismatch will be specific to subscriber (Whereas download can be done for all or specific to subscriber as well)
+- If the data is modified or deleted after the find staging mismatch is completed, then the report will not contain the up to date information.
+- Find mismatch will not be able to detect items that are being staged currently and hence that could also be a part of mismatch report.
+- Download report will be always in fixed CSV format